 - The Pioneer Bookshop (go to “Textbooks”).
-The Bookshop works directly with the College’s faculty to ensure that the exact course materials are stocked for the start of classes each semester.
+The bookshop works directly with the College’s faculty to ensure that the exact course materials are stocked for the start of classes each semester.
 You can purchase in person, or you can order from the website and pick up the books or have them delivered to the campus mailroom.

 - The syllabus for your class.
 The professor will let you know what books, course materials, and/or other supplies you are responsible for.

-Before the term starts, you should feel free to email professors (or go to their office hours) with questions about books or course materials, including whether older or alternate editions of the book are ok, whether they prefer/require you to have a hard copy for class, and at what point in the semester a particular book will be used (if you want to spread out your book buying).
+Before the term starts, you should feel free to email professors (or go to their office hours) with questions about books or course materials, including whether older or alternate editions of the book are acceptable, whether they prefer/require you to have a hard copy for class, and at what point in the semester a particular book will be used (if you want to spread out your book buying).